Neuroscience Courses

 399. Current Topics in Neuroscience.

 This seminar course will cover a wide variety of topics related to current neuroscience research.
 Our main source of information will be neuroscience primary literature articles available in the public domain.
 Students enrolled in the course will decide on the topics that will be addressed throughout the semester, will read the primary literature and will lead critical and comprehensive discussions on each research topic.
 Examples of topics that can be covered in this course include: epigenetics; mirror neurons; autism spectrum disorders; neurobiology of mental disorders; learning and memory; drug abuse and addiction; and the aging brain.
 Prerequisites: BIOL/NRSCI 288.
-Counts toward the Neuroscience Major (both tracks).
+Counts toward the neuroscience major (both tracks).
 Offered in alternate fall semesters.
 Also offered as BIOL 399.

 438. Human Neuropsychology.

-Senior research may be conducted with a willing faculty mentor and may be of one semester duration (NRSCI 489, SYE research for 1 unit) or for the entire senior year (NRSCI 489, 490, SYE research for 1, 1.5, or 2 units).
-Expectations vary, contingent upon the units desired.
+Senior research may be conducted with a willing faculty mentor.
 The project should integrate acquired research skills and/or subject knowledge gained through the major and culminate in an appropriate written format and an oral presentation.
 Presentation at the St. Lawrence Festival of Science is encouraged.
+Prerequisite: sponsorship by a faculty member.

 499. SYE: Honors Research.
+(1 unit)